Santa Cruz County Vacation Rental Ordinance

 3) Bed and Breakfasts are hosted short-term rental of three to five rooms in a home where the owner will stay on site during the rental.
 Bed and breakfast inns are currently permitted in the RA, RR, R-1, and RM Zone Districts.
 They are not allowed in the Beach Residential (RB) zone district.

-OUTSIDE OF THE DESIGNATED AREAS THERE IS STILL A TOTAL CAP AND BLOCK CAP, BUT PERMITS CURRENTLY REMAIN AVAILABLE!
-Also, there are certain areas that are not limited on the number of vacation rental permits allowed, this includes Beach Drive in Aptos, the condominiums on Rio Del Mar Blvd above Beach Drive, and specific areas of Capitola Village shown on this map.
+OUTSIDE OF THE DESIGNATED AREAS THERE IS STILL A TOTAL CAP AND BLOCK CAP, BUT PERMITS CURRENTLY REMAIN AVAILABLE FOR NON-HOSTED RENTALS!
+Also, there are certain areas that are NOT limited on the number of vacation rental permits allowed, this includes Beach Drive in Aptos, the condominiums on Rio Del Mar Blvd above Beach Drive, and specific areas of Capitola Village shown on this map.

 Click here to apply for a vacation rental permit or get on the waitlist for your area.

 Questions?
 We are here to help, and if we don't know the answer we will find it!
-Call/text us anytime at 831.419.5852 or email us at firstname.lastname@example.org
+Call/text Ace anytime at 831.419.5852 or email at email@example.com